muifaha/CSRBluetoothBigSur/README.md

 # CSRBluetoothBigSur
 USB CSR Bluetooth Injection Driver for MacOS BigSur

-This kext is just Info.plist which adjusts *vendor id* and *product id* of USB Dongle. if your CSR Bluetooth USB Dongle still doesn't work maybe you can adjust the *vendor id* and *product id* in this kext.
+This kext is just Info.plist which adjusts *vendor id* and *product id* of USB Dongle. if your CSR Bluetooth USB Dongle still doesn't work maybe you can adjust the *vendor id* and *product id* in "info.plist" -> "IOKitPersonalities" -> "CSR50"

 Tested on MacOS Big Sur 11.4 - USB 2.0